 A light lunch will be provided as part of this event, and a digital copy of the CCA report will be distributed to registered attendees in advance of the session for background.

 Keith Hipel is an officer of the Order of Canada, a CIGI senior fellow and a BSIA fellow.
-His academic passion is the development of systems thinking methods for determining how humans can live in harmony with one another and their environment through sustainable and fair governance.
+He researches the development of methods for determining how humans can live in harmony with one another and their environment.